 If you want to know more about the nature of diaconal ministry, especially if you believe you may be called to be a deacon in the Catholic Church, I heartily recommend The Heart of the Diaconate by Deacon James Keating.
 It is probably the best book for anyone who may be discerning the call to ordination.

 OK, so now a bit more about me

 Christine and I both have children from a previous marriage.
 I have four (2 sons and 2 daughters) and she has one daughter.
-Between us we have 12 beautiful grandchildren.
+Between us we have 14 beautiful grandchildren with the 15th on the way.
 We were married civilly in 1999 and, after we each received a Declaration of Nullity, our marriage was convalidated in 2007.

 Today we are parishioners at Our Lady of Fatima parish in Alcoa, TN, where I am assigned.
 This beautiful church and parish community is the perfect spiritual home for us.
-Just 15 minutes from the house, I’m able to attend morning prayer, Mass and holy hour every morning.
-This has been a source of strength for me in my spiritual journey and I am so grateful to be able to serve in this parish.
+Just 15 minutes from the house, I’m able to attend morning prayer, Mass and holy hour regularly.
+This has been a source of strength for me in my spiritual journey and I am so grateful to be able to serve At OLOF.

 My other passion…technology

 I’ve always been a technology geek.
 I began using a personal computer in 1981 when I purchased an 8K Commodore PET that loaded BASIC programs from a cassette tape player.
 I’m an avid Apple fanboy who manages 4 Macs in our household, two iPads, two iPhones and two Apple Watches.
 Using technology to solve business problems has always been a hobby of mine.
 I was in the personal computer industry for over 20 years, starting with sales of the Apple II to schools as an employee of ComputerLand in Hartford, CT in 1983.